-TURKEY GRAND TOUR with Graham Hancock (14 days)
+TURKEY GRAND TOUR (14 days) – featuring Graham Hancock

-Join Graham Hancock and uncover the hidden history of Turkey, a region that has long been referred to as the "Cradle of Civilization”, on a tour that will challenge everything you thought you knew about human history!
+Uncover the hidden history of Turkey, a region that has long been referred to as the "Cradle of Civilization”, on a tour that will challenge everything you thought you knew about human history.
+The tour Includes exclusive meetings with Graham Hancock, internationally bestselling author, journalist, and alternative history researcher.

 Overview & Date